-The "2020 Summer school on Mathematics of Random Systems" is tentatively planned for September 13-18 and will be held in Brandenburg, near Berlin, jointly with our academic partners TU Berlin and Humboldt University.
+We hope to be able to hold the 2021 Summer School on Mathematics of Random Systems overseas as a residential course.
 You will need to attend this 5 day course of lectures and classes.
-Students will be required to prepare a presentation on their research for the school.
+Students may be required to prepare a presentation on their research for the school.